Steve Filipowicz: Baseball

 After a successful season as an outfielder and catcher for the Jersey City Giants, Filipowicz made his major league debut on September 3, 1944, for the New York Giants.
 He appeared in 15 games, collecting 8 hits in 41 at bats (.195).
 He appeared in 35 games the next season and batted .205 with 2 home runs.
 He made a return to baseball in 1948 with the Sunbury Reds of the Interstate League.
 He was called up to the Cincinnati Reds later that season and collected 9 hits in 26 at bats (.346).
 He spent the 1949 & 1950 seasons with the Syracuse Chiefs of the International League and the Tulsa Oilers of the Texas League.

-Later years
+Later life

 Filipowicz was in the United States Marines during World War II.
 He worked for the Pennsylvania Bureau of Revenue as a corporate tax officer for 17 years.
-Filipowicz died on February 21, 1975 in Wilkes-Barre, Pennsylvania and was buried in Kulpmont, Pennsylvania.
+Filipowicz died on February 21, 1975, in Wilkes-Barre, Pennsylvania and was buried in Kulpmont, Pennsylvania.